- ORDER: Anseriformes

 - Although awkward on the ground due to short legs set behind their center of gravity, they can walk more than a mile at a time, even when traveling with cygnets less than a week old.

-- The oldest known Trumpeter Swan was a female, and at least 26 years, 2 months old when she was identified by her bank in the wild, in Wisconsin.
+- The oldest known Trumpeter Swan was a female, and at least 26 years, 2 months old when she was identified in Wisconsin in 2015.
 One captive individual lived to be 32.